Last Updated: January 2022

 At Firs Primary we are committed in creating a universal language that embodies one of the highest forms of creativity; Music.

-We are dedicated to ensuring that every child is given a high quality music education which will engage, inspire and develop a love of music, musical talent and as a result build on self-confidence,.
-Therefore giving each child a sense of achievement.
+We are dedicated to ensuring that every child is given a high quality music education which will engage, inspire and develop a love of music, musical talent and as a result build on self confidence,.
+Therefore giving each child a sense of a achievement.

 The award winning music scheme Charanga has been carefully chosen in order to ensure that all children are given the opportunity to cover the music national curriculum whilst at Firs.